-If you want to sync files outside Dropbox folder, select files or folders you want to sync, copy and paste it to the Dropbox folder.
+- If you want to sync files outside the Dropbox folder, select files or folders you want to sync, copy and paste them to the Dropbox folder.
 Then, it will automatically sync your files to dropbox.com.

-If you want to upload files or folder using Dropbox website, you can open the dropbox.com and select Home > Upload Files or Upload Folder to choose whatever you want to backup.
+- If you want to upload files or folders using the Dropbox website, you can open dropbox.com and select Home > Upload Files or Upload Folder to choose whatever you want to backup.

 Method 2: Backup external hard drive to Dropbox using Symbol link

-This methods works for users whose internal hard drive is smaller and cannot contain all the data on the external hard drive.
+This method works for users whose internal hard drive is smaller and cannot contain all the data on the external hard drive.
 If you are in this case, try the following steps.

 Step 1.
 Open your Dropbox folder, copy and paste the location of it to a word document.
 Usually, the location will be C:\Users\YourUserName\Dropbox.